wsjung/wsjung.github.io/_pages/about.md

 ---

 *About Me:* I am a PhD candidate at the [Washington University in St.
-Louis](washu.edu) in Computer Science under the guidance of [Dr. Michael Brent](mblab.wustl.edu).
+Louis](https://washu.edu) in Computer Science under the guidance of [Dr. Michael Brent](https://engineering.washu.edu/faculty/Michael-Brent.html).
 My research primarily involves the study of **transcriptional regulation** and its role in **exceptional longevity**.
 Prior to pursuing my doctorage degree, I obtained my Bachelors in Mathematics and Computer Science from the the [University of Puget Sound](https://www.pugetsound.edu/).